 I didn’t know what type of wood we were using; all I knew was that it was wood, and it allowed us to keep warm in winter (when we had a fireplace) and that the fires would burn for quite a while.

 With all that in mind, I wanted to know about a specific type of wood – birch.
 It doesn’t seem to be as commonly used as oak so I got curious.

-Is birch good firewood?
-Birch burns well and, when it’s burned, generates a bright flame and a fair amount of heat (20 – 26 million BTUs depending on the species).
-It’s pretty easy to split and dries out pretty quickly.
-Additionally, birch wood doesn’t throw a ton of sparks, and doesn’t give off too much smoke.
+Yes, birch burns well and, when it’s burned, generates a bright flame and a fair amount of heat (20 – 26 million BTUs depending on the species).
+It’s easy to split, and dries out quickly.
+It also doesn’t throw a ton of sparks, and doesn’t give off too much smoke.

-There are around 60 different species of Birch trees.
+There are around 60 different types of birch trees.
 They are deciduous (meaning they lose their leaves in the fall) and typically grow in cool, moist woodland climates, living for 60 to 80 years.

 - ☑ It burns well

 - ☑ It generates a good amount of heat (20 – 26 British Thermal Units)